AliaumeL/pandoc-papers/www/content/_index.md

 </div>

 This is the official webpage corresponding to the [pandoc papers][pandoc-papers] repository on GitHub.
-It aims to provide two things:
+It aims to provide three things:

-1. A centralised location for various academic [paper templates](/templates/) that can be used using [pandoc].
+1. A centralised location for various academic [paper templates](@/templates/) that can be used using [pandoc].
-2. A formalised metadata file, called [paper-meta](/schemas/paper-meta/) that serves as a machine readable specification of the various metadata applying to an academic paper.
+2. A formalised metadata file, called [paper-meta](@/schemas/paper-meta/) that serves as a machine readable specification of the various metadata applying to an academic paper.
-3. A formalised [paper-config](/schemas/paper-config/) metadata format, that serves as a specification of the various configuration options that can be used when producing a paper.
+3. A formalised [paper-config](@/schemas/paper-config/) metadata format, that serves as a specification of the various configuration options that can be used when producing a paper.